arnauudG/soda-snowflake-certification/README.md

 #### 1. **Extract from Soda Cloud** (`make soda-dump`)
 - Connects to Soda Cloud API using your credentials
 - Fetches **ALL** datasets and checks from your account
-- Saves data as CSV files in `soda_dump_output/`
+- Saves data as CSV files directly to `superset/data/`
-- Includes historical data and latest snapshots
+- Includes timestamped files, daily snapshots, and `_latest` files

 #### 2. **Organize Data** (`make organize-soda-data`)
-- Takes raw CSV files and organizes them into user-friendly structure
+- Validates that data exists in `superset/data/` directory
 - Always updates `*_latest.csv` files with the most recent data
-- Maintains historical data in separate folders
+- Maintains historical data with timestamped filenames
-- Creates organized structure in `superset/data/organized/`
+- Verifies required files are present
-- **Automatically cleans up** temporary `soda_dump_output` folder
+- **Automatically cleans up** temporary `soda_dump_output` folder if it exists

 #### 3. **Upload to Superset** (`make superset-upload-data`)
 - Uploads organized data to PostgreSQL database